Bashar and the Law of Attraction

 All my best, Thomas Razzeto

-I would like to quickly point out that there are certainly times for genuine tears.
-Sadness can be a profound experience and as a natural experience, it should be fully honored for what it is.
+I would like to quickly point out that there are times when genuine tears will naturally flow.
+Sadness can be a profound experience and it should be fully honored for what it is.
 So if you lose a loved one, for example, let the tears flow and while that is happening, step back just a bit and see if you can find an emotionally peaceful place where you can witness the beauty and profoundness of this human emotion.
 More here.

 43:40 into the same video.